- What is the best degree field to choose?

 - You will receive an e-mail acknowledging receipt of your resume.

-- Can I update my resume and/or forms after I have submitted them?
+- Can I update my application and/or forms after I have submitted them?

-You can update your resume or forms any time before the closing date.
+You can update your application and/or forms any time before the closing date.
 If you update your resume you will have to reapply to the Vacancy Announcement through USAJOBS.
-If you update your Supplemental Application forms you will have to resubmit them.

 The application date will change anytime you make an update.
 The date of your application will not affect our consideration of your application.
 We will not be reviewing any of the applications until after the closing date.